 Visit Get Your Refund to connect with an IRS-certified volunteer who will help you file your taxes.
 First, you will upload your tax documents online.
 Then, an IRS-certified volunteer will call you to discuss, prepare, and review your tax return for filing.

 Code for America’s Get Your Refund service is free for those who earn less than about $66,000.
 This is a good option if you are comfortable using technology, including sending pictures or documents electronically.

 Online free tax preparation offers a convenient and reliable way to file your taxes.

-If you’re comfortable using computers and confident preparing your own taxes, consider using an free online tax software.
+If you’re comfortable using computers and confident preparing your own taxes, consider using a free online tax software.

 MyFreeTaxes is an easy online tool that helps you file your taxes for free.
-The site offers free step-by-step guidance to filing taxes as well as help through email or online chat.
-Tax filing is completely free for both federal and state tax filing.
+The site offers free step-by-step guidance to filing taxes as well as help through an online chat.
+Tax filing is free for both federal and state tax filing.

 MyFreeTaxes offers a broader range of tax forms than most VITA sites.
+However, you cannot use this site if you have self-employment income.
 If you’re not comfortable using the website on your own, ask someone you trust to help you.